Updated: April 24, 2023

-The pending investor class action lawsuit against Opendoor has been gaining more attention as the Tuesday, December 6, 2022 deadline looms for naming a lead plaintiff.
+The pending investor class action lawsuit against Opendoor continues to gain more attention.
 The lawsuit was filed in October 2022 in the Federal District of Arizona, where Opendoor has maintained a strong market presence.
+The deadline for applying as the lead plaintiff was Tuesday, December 6, 2022.

 Opendoor and a group of individual defendants are being accused of securities fraud.
 Understanding Opendoor’s perilous situation can be instructive for other investors in iBuyer securities, as well as for homeowners who are contemplating using similar iBuyer services, especially during a real estate market downturn.